 Many people coping with existential anxiety struggle to find meaning in life and to understand the purpose and pain of existence.
-Most who are diagnosed with existential anxiety struggle with a plan for their future and finding importance in what they do on a daily basis.
+Most people diagnosed with it struggle with a plan for their future and in finding importance in what they do.

-Existential anxiety is common in the elderly and people who have been given a terminal diagnosis.
+Existential anxiety is common in the elderly and people with a terminal diagnosis.

 Psilocybin and psilocin have been used to help treat existential anxiety and aid people in coping with their existence, meaning, and connection to the world around them.

-Research completed by Johns Hopkins Medicine supported that psilocybin produced clinically significant results in treating terminally-ill cancer patients who were dealing with depression and existential anxiety.
+Research completed by Johns Hopkins Medicine supports that psilocybin produces clinically significant results in treating terminally-ill cancer patients dealing with depression and existential anxiety.

 The drugs helped patients cope with their condition and situation and allowed them to find meaning and comfort in the present.
 Most importantly for end-of-life patients, mushrooms can reduce confusion and fear about the future.

-Here are three top-level studies on the role of psilocybin for managing existential anxiety.
+Here are three top-level studies on how psilocybin can manage existential anxiety.

-A small study was completed by the Beckley Foundation and published in 2016 notes that psilocybin produced clinically significant improvements to patients’ perceived depression levels after dosing .
-Perhaps most crucially, the benefits lasted about six months after the psilocybin was administered.
+In 2016, the Beckley Foundation completed and published a small study showing that psilocybin produced clinically significant improvements in patients’ perceived depression levels after dosing .
+Perhaps most crucially, the benefits lasted about six months.

-Another study completed in 2011 confirmed that psilocybin dramatically improved the outlook and mood of patients being treated for depression and existential anxiety related to terminal illness .
-Patients exhibited a much healthier mental state and were able to accept and embrace their meaning in the world and their future.
+Another study completed in 2011 confirmed that psilocybin dramatically improved the outlook and mood of patients treated for depression and existential anxiety related to terminal illness .
+Patients exhibited a much healthier mental state and could accept and embrace their meaning in the world and their future.

-A clinical study involving nearly 300 people who were offered microdoses of psilocybin — typically around 0.2 g — suggests that the compound can severely improve the outlook, mood, and attitude of patients diagnosed with depression .
+One clinical study involved nearly 300 people who took microdoses of psilocybin — typically around 0.2 g — and found it can drastically improve the outlook, mood, and attitude of patients diagnosed with depression .

-Research has shown that psilocybin and psilocin can be useful treatment options for patients dealing with depression and anxiety related to their terminal illness.
+Research shows that psilocybin and psilocin are useful options for patients dealing with depression and anxiety related to terminal illnesses.

 However, it’s not the only substance that can help treat end-of-life patients.
-There are several other psychedelic substances that have shown promise for this type of treatment.
+Several other psychedelics show promise for this type of treatment.

 Lysergic acid diethylamide (LSD) — commonly referred to as “acid” — is another psychedelic drug that was made illegal in the 1960s.

-More recently, researchers have found that it can be used to treat existential anxiety, as it can provide patients with an alternative, honest, and open view of the world around them and an improved outlook on life and self-worth .
+Researchers have found that it can treat existential anxiety, as it can provide patients with an alternative, honest, and open view of the world around them and an improved outlook on life and self-worth .

-5-MeO-DMT is a substance derived from the venom of a specific species of toad (Bufo alvarius).
-It’s been shown to be a hallucinogenic compound in humans and other mammals.
+5-MeO-DMT is a hallucinogenic compound derived from the venom of a specific species of toad (Bufo alvarius).

-A study completed by Johns Hopkins Medicine confirmed that 5-MeO-DMT alleviated symptoms of depression and anxiety when used in the right context and with the right integration .
-This could make it a viable alternative for helping end-of-life patients cope with their ailments and future.
+A Johns Hopkins Medicine study confirmed that 5-MeO-DMT alleviated symptoms of depression and anxiety when used in the right context and with the right integration .
+This could make it a viable alternative for helping end-of-life patients cope with their future.

-In fact, after taking 4-AcO-DMT, it’s converted into the active form, psilocin — which is the same active ingredient in magic mushrooms.
+In fact, 4-AcO-DMT is converted into psilocin — the same active ingredient in magic mushrooms.

 This compound may offer end-of-life patients the ability to cope more readily with their condition and fate, and it can offer users a more open and honest outlook on their meaning, self-worth, and place in the world.

-Mescaline is derived from the peyote and San Pedro cacti and acts similarly to psilocybin and LSD.
-It’s believed to offer relief from anxiety, depression, and mental anguish, and it could be a useful treatment for those coping with the ontological shock brought on when faced with one’s own mortality .
+Mescaline is derived from peyote and San Pedro cacti and acts similarly to psilocybin and LSD.
+It can offer relief from anxiety, depression, and mental anguish and could be a useful treatment for those coping with the ontological shock brought on when faced with one’s own mortality .

 Ketamine is not a true psychedelic and is more readily classified as a dissociative drug.
-It’s believed that dissociatives like ketamine may help with ontological anxieties by temporarily inhibiting the sensation of “self” through a dissociative state.
+These kinds of drugs may help with ontological anxieties by temporarily inhibiting the sensation of “self” through a dissociative state.

-Ketamine is also believed to be useful for treating low brain synaptic capacity, which is commonly associated with depression and anxiety .
+Ketamine might also help with low brain synaptic capacity, which is commonly associated with depression and anxiety .

-Unlike most of the other psilocybin alternatives, the benefits are known to wear off quickly.
-As such, it’s typically only used to treat treatment-resistant depression in the United States .
+Unlike most other psilocybin alternatives, the benefits tend to wear off quickly.
+As such, it’s typically only used for treatment-resistant depression in the United States .

-Some people believe that hallucinogenic or psychedelic drugs alone are effective for treating depression or existential anxiety.
+Some people believe that hallucinogenic or psychedelic drugs are effective in treating depression or existential anxiety.
 In reality, most palliative care experts use a more holistic approach.
-They combine helpful substances with a generally positive mindset about the drugs, an appropriate setting for consuming them, and an in-depth discussion with a specialist afterward to internalize and integrate the experience.
+They combine these substances, a generally positive mindset about the drugs, an appropriate setting for consuming them, and an in-depth discussion with a specialist to internalize and integrate the experience.

-When consuming psilocybin or psilocin, “set” refers to “mindset”, which is an important part of preparing to take psychedelics for end-of-life care.
-Psychedelics and hallucinogens often get a bad reputation because of the possibility of a “bad trip”, which is when the drug provides a traumatic experience that induces anxiety, panic, and even psychosis.
+Psychedelics and hallucinogens often get a bad reputation because of the possibility of a “bad trip,” which is when the drug provides a traumatic experience that induces anxiety, panic, and even psychosis.

 The patient should have a positive mindset about the drug, how it will affect them, and the lasting impact of using it.
-Anecdotal reports suggest that having a positive opinion of how the drug will affect one’s mind has a direct impact on the experience itself .
+Reports suggest that having a positive opinion of how the drug and being in a good mental state has a direct impact on the experience .

-Additionally, the setting in which you consume psilocybin or other psychedelics reportedly makes a significant difference in your experience.
-Some research suggests that a proper setting can help avoid bad trips, bad experiences, and putting oneself in harm’s way when using hallucinogenic drugs like magic mushrooms .
+Where you consume psilocybin or other psychedelics can make a significant difference in your experience.
+Some research suggests that a proper setting can help avoid bad trips, bad experiences, and being in harm’s way .

 For end-of-life patients, set and setting can mean the difference between existential anxiety being cured and getting worse following treatment.

-Magic mushrooms are psychedelic fungi containing psilocybin and psilocin.
-These two hallucinogenic compounds have been shown to increase creativity, mimic serotonin in the brain, improve mood, alleviate anxiety, and offer other mental health benefits.
+Magic mushrooms are psychedelic fungi containing psilocybin and psilocin — two hallucinogenic compounds that can increase creativity, mimic serotonin in the brain, improve mood, alleviate anxiety, and offer other mental health benefits.

-Psilocybin mushrooms were listed as a schedule I drug by the Drug Enforcement Agency (DEA) in the 1970s, but they have recently been re-evaluated by medical experts.
-Some doctors and researchers believe they could be useful in certain medical situations.
+Psilocybin mushrooms were listed as a Schedule I drug by the Drug Enforcement Agency (DEA) in the 1970s, but medical experts are re-evaluating them.
+Research shows they could be useful in certain medical situations.

-Psilocybin was legalized in Oregon and Washington, D.C. for medical use, and it is being used to treat depression and existential anxiety in terminally ill, end-of-life patients.
+Psilocybin was legalized in Oregon and Washington, D.C., for medical purposes and is used to treat depression and existential anxiety in terminally ill, end-of-life patients.

-When consumed in the right setting and with the proper mindset and medical attention, terminally-ill patients can better accept their fate, cope with their emotions, and approach their future with better clarity and openness.
+Terminally-ill patients can better accept their fate, cope with their emotions, and approach their future with better clarity and openness when they use psilocybin in the right setting and with the proper mindset and medical attention.